shiningrain/JailGuard/dataset/readme.md

 # Dataset:

-`image` and `text` are our constructed dataset that separately contains 160/144 items of attack and benign queries.
+`text` and `image` are our constructed dataset that separately contains 10,000/1,000 items of attack and benign queries.

+`dataset` record the attack/benign inputs.
-`data_template.csv` shows their serial number, attack methods/benign, and relative path.
+`dataset_key` shows their attack methods/benign, and relative path.